Honiton

-Honiton (/ˈhɒnitən/) is a market town and civil parish in East Devon, situated close to the River Otter, 17 mi north east of Exeter in the county of Devon.
+Honiton (/ˈhʌnitən/ or /ˈhɒnitən/) is a market town and civil parish in East Devon, situated close to the River Otter, 17 mi north east of Exeter in the county of Devon.
 Honiton has a population estimated at 12,154 (based on 2021 census).

 History

 The town grew along the line of the Fosse Way, the ancient Roman road linking Exeter (Isca Dumnoniorum) to Lincoln (Lindum).
 Contrary to 19th-century theories, it is unlikely to have been known as a stopping-point by the Romans, who built a small fort for that purpose just to the west of the present town.
 Honiton's location is mentioned in the Domesday Book as Honetone, meaning Huna's tun or farmstead.

 Lace-making

 Honiton later grew to become an important market town, known for lace making that was introduced by Flemish immigrants in the Elizabethan era.
-In the 17th century thousands of people produced lace by hand in their homes, and in the 19th century Queen Victoria had her wedding dress made of Honiton lace, though the dress itself was made in the fishing village of Beer.
+In the 17th century thousands of people produced lace by hand in their homes.
+In the 19th century the lace trim on Queen Victoria's wedding dress was made of Honiton lace, though the lace itself was made in the fishing village of Beer.
 The town also became known for its pottery.